Pride (comics)

-Pride, is a supervillain team appearing in American comic books published by Marvel Comics.
+Pride is a supervillain team appearing in American comic books published by Marvel Comics.
 The characters are depicted as a criminal organization that controlled the Los Angeles area of the Marvel Universe.
 They are the parents and the initial and most prominent foes the Runaways have faced and are the team's greatest enemy to date.
-The Pride consists of six couples—the mafia-controlling Wilders, the time-traveling Yorkeses, the telepathic mutant Hayeses, the alien invader Deans, the mad scientist Steins, and the dark wizard Minorus.
+The Pride consists of six married couples who are secretly supervillains.
+They possess a wide range of abilities, skills, and resources.
+Each member of The Pride has their own unique powers or expertise, often related to their criminal or mystical backgrounds.
+The mafia-controlling Wilders, the time-traveling Yorkeses, the telepathic mutant Hayeses, the alien invader Deans, the mad scientist Steins, and the dark wizard Minorus.

-Pride, was often considered to be an efficient super-villain team that barred other villains from controlling Los Angeles.
-Although the real world did not know of Pride's existence.
-Mafia mob bosses who did, such as the Kingpin, admitted the group ran Los Angeles with efficiency and vision.
+Pride was often considered to be an efficient super-villain team that barred other villains from controlling Los Angeles.
+Although the real world did not know of Pride's existence, Mafia mob bosses who did, such as Kingpin, admitted the group ran Los Angeles with efficiency and vision.
 The Pride first appeared in Runaways #1, published by Marvel Comics in 2003, and was created by Brian K. Vaughan and Adrian Alphona.

-Pride also appeared in Hulu's television series Runaways set in the Marvel Cinematic Universe, where most of them are presented as caring parents who act out of a desire to protect their children from a greater threat.
+The Pride also appeared in Hulu's television series Runaways set in the Marvel Cinematic Universe, where most of them are presented as caring parents who act out of a desire to protect their children from a greater threat.